NilayMehta/webgl-global_temp_dist/README.md

 # Global Temperature Distribution on WebGl Globe
 <img src="right.gif" align="right" />
 This project was created as a part of [Capital One's Geographic Data Visualization Contest](https://www.mindsumo.com/contests/global-data-visualization).
-The goal was to create a data visualization that used an api or global data set to show the data on the [WebGl Globe](https://www.chromeexperiments.com/globe).
+The goal was to create a data visualization that used an api or global data set on the [WebGl Globe](https://www.chromeexperiments.com/globe).
 For my globe, I decided to display temperature values.
 The dataset I used can be downloaded from [here](http://bulk.openweathermap.org/sample/daily_14.json.gz).
 A live version of the project can be found [here](https://nilaymehta.github.io/projects/cc/tempdist.html).

 ## Filtering the Dataset